rikhuijzer/phd-thesis/chapters/4.typ

 The XGBoost model had the highest predictive performance, which was followed by the SIRUS model with a tree depth of 1 and at most 30 rules.
 Note that SIRUS with a tree depth of 2 would allow for more complex rules with two elements in the clause (e.g., _if X and Y, then A else B_) instead of only only clause (e.g., _if X, then A else B_).
 However, fitting a SIRUS model with a tree depth of 2 performed consistently worse, which indicated that the model overfitted the data.
-The logistic regression and the decision tree had the lowest predictive performance.
+The logistic regression and the decision tree had slightly lower predictive performance.

 #figure(
   [
     #image("../images/auc.svg", width: 100%)
     #note([
+      The thick lines represent estimates of the average ROC curves over all folds.
-      The different lines show the results for the first 8 folds in the 12-fold cross-validation.
+      The smaller lines in gray display the variation on this estimate by showing the the first 8 folds in the 12-fold cross-validation.
       We show only 8 folds because more folds made the plot very cluttered.
       The average Area Under the Curve (AUC) and 1.96 $*$ standard error scores are shown in the bottom right.
     ])